amida-tech/orange-api/README.md

 and database hosts.

 Tests are in `test/`, structured as directories for each resource group containing e2e tests, and sometimes `unit/` directories inside those containing
 `unit` tests.
-Grunt (`gruntfile.js`) is used to run tests (`yarn test`) and can also be used to spin up a development server (`grunt server:dev`), although `node run.js` is much quicker to start up and will work for all endpoints apart from those that rely on schedule matching
+Grunt (`gruntfile.js`) is used to run tests (`npm test`) and can also be used to spin up a development server (`grunt server:dev`), although `node run.js` is much quicker to start up and will work for all endpoints apart from those that rely on schedule matching
 (`/patients/:id/schedule`, `/patients/:id.json` and `/patients/:id.pdf`).
 Please verify you have a `.env.test` file before running tests

 Controllers are in in `lib/controllers` and models in `lib/models`.
 Most are standard CRUD controllers, with various CRUD helper functions used (mainly as